colby-nyce/simdb/examples/README.md

 Shows how to:

-- Quickly scan a pipeline looking for specific data before it gets too far down the pipeline.
+- Quickly scan a pipeline looking for specific data before it gets too far down the pipeline

 ## [AppFactory](AppFactory/)